 In general, if it's an open web technology, we document it on MDN Web Docs.
 This includes any feature that can be used by web developers to create websites and applications, now and in the near future.

-In other words, web technologies to be documented on MDN Web Docs should fulfil the following criteria:
+In other words, web technologies to be documented on MDN Web Docs should fulfil all of the following criteria:

 - Be on a standards track.